-The Board's responsibilities, in terms of the requirements of the Education and Training Act 2020, arise from section 87 of the Education Act 1989.
+The Board's responsibilities, in terms of the requirements of the Education and Training Act 2020.

 Responsibilities of the auditor for the audit of the financial statements

 Our objectives are to obtain reasonable assurance about whether the financial statements, as a whole, are free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.